 Skip Navigation

-The 5 Daily Prayers of Islam (Pillar 2)
+The 5 Daily Prayers of Muslims (Salat)

-Muslims are required to pray fives times each day, facing Mecca in the East.
-These prayers are delivered up to Allah at dawn, noon, mid-afternoon, sunset, and after dark.
+These 5 daily prayers of Islam are delivered up to Allah at dawn, noon, mid-afternoon, sunset, and after dark.
 Children as young as seven are encouraged to participate in the salat.
 Many Muslims meet for the prayers corporately in a mosque, but they can also be performed individually at any location.
 Prayers in the mosque are led by the leader, an imam.

 Prayer is a huge part of Ramadan for Muslims.
 Just like the rest of the year, they will be praying five times each day to Allah.
 But the Qur’an teaches them that this is a key month of the year that they can expect God to answer their prayers.
 There is actually one night late in the month, the Night of Power, that Muslims are taught their prayers are 10,000 times more effective.